Varietal Selections |

 |

-The root system is the basic foundation of plants.
+root system is the basic foundation of plants.
+The

-well as, oxygen for respiration.
-Multiple rootstock
+as, oxygen for respiration.
+Multiple rootstock or

-two or more rootstocks as shown in the accompanying
+or more rootstocks as shown in the accompanying

 picture.
 Fruit-exporting countries - Taiwan,